szabgab/slides/python/mlops.md

 ## The goal of MLOps
 {id: mlops-the-goal}

+* Measure and monitor the quality of the model.
 * Make the process of Model Building to production smooth and fast.
-* Measure and monitor the quality of the model

 ## Agile Manifesto
 {id: mlops-agile-manifesto}